aitos-io/BoAT-SupportLayer/README.md

 ***BoAT Common Components:***

 The BoAT Common Components include cross-platform application common interfaces related to blockchain applications.
 They are not only used by blockchain applications, but can also be called by other applications.
-They include keypair, keystore, third-party, and other common components.
+They include ***keypair***, ***keystore***, ***third-party***, and other common components.

 ## Directory Description
 ### BoAT-SupportLayer